The Gold Coast – better known by locals as ‘the Goldie’ – is considered by many to be the home of Australia’s best beaches.

 The options for how to spend the rest of your time on the Gold Coast are endless.
 Take a surfing lesson, go jet-boating, cuddle a koala at Currumbin Wildlife Sanctuary, or experience the thrills at no less than four major theme parks: Sea World, Movie World, Wet’n’Wild and Dreamworld.

 When the sun goes down the fun continues.
-Enjoy an international stage show at Jupiters Hotel and Casino or perhaps saddle up for the Australian Outback Spectacular – which includes dinner and a fabulous show.
+Enjoy an international stage show at The Star Gold Coast or perhaps saddle up for the Australian Outback Spectacular – which includes dinner and a fabulous show.
 For something a little different, Dracula’s Cabaret Restaurant has been spooking diners for decades.
 It’s a Gold Coast institution!

-However, it wasn’t until the late 1950s that major development started to take hold along the Gold Coast strip.
+The name Elston was officially changed to Surfers Paradise in 1933.
+However, it wasn’t until the late 50s that major development started to take hold along the Gold Coast strip.
 The Coast’s first ‘high-rise’ building – the ten-storey, now heritage-listed Kinkabool apartments – was built in 1959.
 It triggered a boom in the construction of holiday houses, motels and guesthouses.
-The St Tropez, Pink Poodle, Iluka and Apollo were some of the iconic buildings from that era, but the St Tropez on Orchid Avenue is the only one that remains.
+The St Tropez, Pink Poodle, Iluka and Apollo were some of the best-known buildings from that era, but the St Tropez on Orchid Avenue is the only one that remains.

 Vintage-style cafes are popping up all over the southern part of the Gold Coast.